iot-cloud-system-final-assignment-mc/.github/profile/README.md

 bash deploy_everything.sh $ADMIN_EMAIL $GITHUB_OAUTH_TOKEN $AWS_REGION $SAM_S3_BUCKET

 ```
-NOTE: Change the all X with the real information.
+NOTE: Change all the Xs with the real information.
 NOTE2: If you want to automatically create the SAM_S3_BUCKET, leave it empty.